Kit Livingston

 Why

-I am not a licensed therapist but a guide, an educator, and a survivor.
+I am not a licensed therapist.
+I am a survivor.
 I’ve spent years studying trauma, childhood wounding, and emotional healing through the lens of Dr. Gabor Maté, Alice Miller, Bessel van der Kolk, and Dr. Hamer.
 I’ve lived the research.
 I’m walking the long road of healing.

 I now offer education, guided journaling practices, and trauma-informed support for others ready to begin that journey.